HISTORY OF MODERN AND CONTEMPORARY MUSIC

 - “La nuova enciclopedia della musica”, Milano, Garzanti, 2012

-Lectures (with constant use of slides, audio and audiovisual aids); listening sessions; guided tours; seminars and conferences.
+Lectures (with constant use of slides, audio and audiovisual aids); listening sessions; guided tours; participation in seminars and conferences.

-All the texts indicated for the preparation of the exam can be consulted at the Library of the Musicology section.
+All the texts indicated for the preparation of the exam can be consulted at the Library of Musicology at Casa della Musica (p.le San Francesco 1).
 The ‘Dispensa’ (see Texts of reference) indicated for the preparation of the written part of the exam is available at the beginning of the lessons on the Elly portal or can be requested directly from the teacher.

 Assessment methods and criteria